Redskins Sink Bucs Late, 24-22

 --The Redskins entered Week 4 with a plus-six turnover ratio on the season, good for No. 2 in the NFL behind the Atlanta Falcons.
 The Redskins won the turnover battle today, picking off Freeman once while protecting the ball consistently on offense, moving to plus-seven on the season.

---Punter Sav Rocca is another candidate for unsung hero of the game, hanging five punts for a 44.6-yard average, including a season-long 61-yarder, surpassing a pair from 58 already this season.
-One of these fell inside the 20-yard line, his fourth of the season, compared to only two touchbacks.
+--Punter Sav Rocca is another candidate for unsung hero of the game, hanging six punts for a 46.7-yard average, including a season-long 61-yarder, surpassing a pair from 58 already this season.
+One of these fell inside the 20-yard line, his fourth of the season, vs. only two touchbacks.

 --For the third time in four weeks, the Redskins won the time of possession battle, controlling the clock for 32:10 compared to the Bucs' 27:50.
 With the Redskins' defense finding success against Josh Freeman and the offense, the Washington's offense played a game of keep-away and let the defense rest up on the sidelines.